 While the new rule may not affect California, it could have widespread effects across the country at a time when large corporations such as McDonald’s and Amazon have faced lawsuits that argue that the companies should be held accountable along with franchisees for wage theft and overtime violations.
 The new policy takes effect on March 16.

 As California class action lawyers who represent the rights of workers, we are saddened to note that the Trump administration’s new rule is going to adversely affect workers nationwide especially as they try to assert their rights and recover wages that were stolen from them.
-We are grateful for strong wage and hour laws in California and will continue to fight for workers’ rights and to hold corporations that are trying to shortchange them accountable.
+We are grateful for strong wage and hour laws in California and will continue to fight for workers’ rights and hold corporations trying to shortchange them accountable.

 Source: https://www.latimes.com/business/story/2020-01-14/la-fi-california-joint-employer-labor-franchise-rule